 Basically, the energy supplied to the electrons frees them from the shells thus they become mobile and get attached to its nearby atom whenever there is a deficiency of electron in that particular atom.

 In the case of conductors, the movement of electrons is the reason for the flow of current.
 And an electron is considered to have a unit electrical charge generally represented as e.
 The electron charge is measured in Coulomb and has a value of about 1.602 * 10-19 C. And all the electrons are considered to be identically similar to each other.

 Definition of Proton

 Proton is another major particle of an atom with a charge of positive polarity.
 It’s a crucial component of an atom that forms the nucleus of an atom with the neutron.
-As the nucleus of the atom is at the centre thus a proton holding a positive charge is present at the centre of the atomic structure.
+As the nucleus of the atom is at the center thus a proton holding a positive charge is present at the center of the atomic structure.